Body Dowsing Benefits, Rules and Restrictions for Cold ShowerBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 4. A German study found positive effects of such body hardening on certain blood parameters.

-5. Correct application of cold shower water (see Rule #3 below: gradual exposure) results in natural breath holding probably due to some reflexatory mechanism.
+5. Correct application of cold shower water (see Rule #3 below: gradual exposure) results in natural breath holding probably due to some reflexation mechanism.
 Hence, taking, for example, a cold shower results in all beneficial mechanisms and effects related to CO2 uses in the human body, including better oxygenation and perfusion of all vital organs, calmer mind, improved immunity, better sleep and digestion, and many others due to increased body-oxygen content (as measured with the DIY body-oxygen test) by about 2-3 s.
 In my view, application of a cold shower has about the same effect on health and CP (control pause), although physiologically different, as one half of the typical Buteyko breathing exercise session.

 6. Most importantly, regular use of cold showers will help you to adapt to cold conditions and improve your morning CP due to normalized thermoregulation and general adaptation to cold conditions.
 This CP increase means better general health and well-being with improvements in all systems and organs of the human body.

-Cold shower rules and restrictions
+Body dowsing rules and restrictions

 The below rules and restrictions are based on the clinical experience of 200 Russian doctors.
 They taught the Buteyko self-oxygenation breathing therapy to ten thousands of Russian patients.
 (This therapy is officially approved by the Russian Health Ministry.)
 Taking cold showers is an integral part of the Buteyko breathing method.
 Why?
 Doctor Buteyko and his colleagues found that taking a cold shower, when safe, increases oxygenation of the body and improves personal well-being.

 For these reasons, all these doctors explained the main rules regarding water- and cold-tempering activities.
-When it is safe to take a cold shower?
+When is it safe to take a cold shower?
 How to take a cold shower?

 Rule #1 is to have sufficient body oxygen stores and to feel well.
 The person should measure their own oxygen content using the stress-free breath holding time test: the CP (control pause) before taking a cold shower.
 For this medical therapy, the CP is the key parameter of health.
 These Russian doctors tested many thousands of patients and discovered the following results since this test is the key parameter of health for the Buteyko technique.